mixmesh/mixmesh/INSTALL.md

         sudo usermod -a -G pulse-access pi
         sudo usermod -a -G pulse-access root

-Make sure that modules are loaded in /etc/pulse/system.pa (add them last to the file):
+Make sure that these modules are loaded in /etc/pulse/system.pa (add them last to the file):

         # Updated by Mixmesh
         load-module module-bluetooth-policy